LCXCUC/SketchMan2020/README.md

 # Citation

-If you want to obtain this dataset, please consider contacting the authors lcxnn@cuc.edu.cn, and citing:
+If you want to obtain this dataset, please consider contacting the authors lcxnn@cuc.edu.cn or jia.li@cripac.ia.ac.cn, and citing:

 @inproceedings{li2020sketchman,
   title={SketchMan: Learning to Create Professional Sketches},